Medical Negligence Claims

 5. Receive Your Compensation

 If you win your medical negligence claim, you can now relax and begin to prepare to move on with your life.
-The solicitors will advise how your compensation will be paid and when you can expect to receive it.
-In most cases, we expect that compensation will be delivered within a month.
+The solicitors will advise you on how your compensation will be paid and when to expect it.
+In most cases, we expect compensation to be delivered within a month.
 Compensation is usually paid for by the provider’s insurance company or the NHS Resolution, so you don’t have to worry about potentially not receiving the money or how it will affect individuals or local institutions.

 Two types of damages are calculated when making a medical negligence claim:

-- General Damages – Compensates you for the pain and suffering you have endured as a result of what you have been through.
-Damages here typically fall into the fixed ranges, the worse the case the higher the amount will be.
+- General Damages – Compensates you for the pain and suffering you have endured due to what you have been through.
+Damages here typically fall into the fixed ranges, the worse the case the higher the amount.

 - Special Damages – Covers financial losses you’ve experienced as a direct result of what you have been through.
-These are entirely circumstantial, depending on the type of impact the injury has had on your life.
-The types of losses covered include loss of earnings due to inability to work, medical expenses and travel to and from medical appointments.
+These are entirely circumstantial, depending on the injury’s impact on your life.
+The types of losses covered include loss of earnings due to inability to work, medical expenses, and travel to and from medical appointments.

-A delay in cancer treatment or late diagnosis can in worse cases prove fatal or result in greater harm to the patient.
-It is absolutely vital that early detection and treatment are undertaken by medical professionals to provide the best possible outcomes.
-With any undue delay, the outlook may amount to unnecessary stress and possible greater harm to the patient.
-If an unreasonable delay occurs in a diagnosis or treatment of Cancer that delays the diagnosis, you can make a claim for compensation.
+A delay in treatment due to a misdiagnosis or late diagnosis can result in more significant harm to the patient and in the most severe of cases, prove fatal.
+This type of medical negligence is most common and dangerous for cancer cases.
+Medical professionals must undertake early detection and treatment to provide the best possible outcomes.
+With any undue delay, the outlook may amount to unnecessary stress and possibly increase harm to the patient.
+You can make a compensation claim if an unreasonable delay occurs in a diagnosis or treatment.

-Closely linked with delayed cancer treatment, as discussed in the previous point, medical negligence can also occur when professionals have failed in their duty of care to patients when treating them for any illness or injury.
-For example, if you were diagnosed with pancreatic Cancer and you were issued treatments for stomach cancer and your condition worsened, you would be able to make a claim via medical negligence solicitors.
-Incorrect treatments can be when medical professionals from either the NHS or private healthcare incorrectly treat you which has directly caused you to suffer further.
+Closely linked with the delayed diagnosis example discussed above, medical negligence can also occur when professionals have failed in their duty of care to patients when treating them for any illness or injury.
+They must provide suitable and safe treatment for you and ensure it will effectively treat your diagnosis.
+Incorrect treatments can be when medical professionals from either the NHS or private healthcare incorrectly treat you, such as a misdiagnosis or accidentally providing the wrong prescription, which directly causes you to suffer further.
+For example, if you were diagnosed with pancreatic cancer but issued treatment for stomach cancer, which worsened your condition, you would be able to claim via our medical negligence solicitors.

-Medical professionals are only human and mistakes can happen.
+Medical professionals are only human, and mistakes can happen.
 Unfortunately, in their profession, a mistake can be proven to have significant consequences on their patients.
-Surgical mistakes are also referred to as ‘surgical negligence’ and these refer to preventable errors or negligent actions taken by medical professionals either before, during or after surgery.
+Surgical mistakes are also called ‘surgical negligence’, which refers to preventable errors or negligent actions medical professionals take before, during or after surgery.
 This applies to both NHS and private practices.
-The key factor with these cases is to recognise that following most operations, patients will likely experience some pain, discomfort and distress whilst they recover.
-Some swelling, fluid leakage and limited mobility in the area that has been operated on is expected and would have been disclosed in the consent form signed by the patient prior to the surgery.
-However, if the patient is experiencing symptoms more severe than those disclosed, or other symptoms, then the patient may be entitled to make a claim for medical negligence.
-When searching for advanced aesthetic treatment to better their appearance, a lot of people turn to private skin clinics.
-While most procedures go without a hitch, it’s not uncommon for mistakes to happen.
-Before agreeing to treatment, whether undergoing HydraFacial, Botox or something else, it’s recommended that you seek a trusted and experienced clinic.
+The critical factor in these cases is to recognise that following most operations, patients will likely experience pain, discomfort, and distress while recovering.
+Some swelling, fluid leakage and limited mobility in the area that has been operated on is expected and would have been disclosed in the consent form signed by the patient before the surgery.
+However, if the patient is experiencing symptoms more severe than those disclosed or other symptoms, the patient may be entitled to claim medical negligence.

 Contact Us Now To ClaimExamples of Clinical Negligence Cases

 The claimant, a 34-year-old woman, received £21,115 for the injuries to her teeth.
-The dentist proposed to crown several of the claimant’s teeth, but when the crowns became loose, she sustained an injury during treatment.
-She had 20 teeth removed, had to have many teeth re-cemented and wore dentures.
-The claimant’s top lip also “sunk in” as a result of the tooth extractions.
+The dentist proposed to crown several of the claimant’s teeth, but she sustained an injury during treatment when the crowns became loose.
+She had 20 teeth removed, had many teeth re-cemented and wore dentures.
+The claimant’s top lip also “sunk in” due to the tooth extractions.

-The claimant, a 43-year-old man, received £500,000 for the severe vision impairment sustained during laser eye treatment in1998.
-The claimant was unable to drive or return to his employment and required assistance from others in his day-to-day activities.
-He could see very little and his vision was variable on a day-to-day basis.
+The claimant, a 43-year-old man, received £500,000 for the severe vision impairment sustained during laser eye treatment in 1998.
+The claimant could not drive or return to his employment and required assistance from others in his day-to-day activities.
+He could see very little, and his vision was variable daily.
 The claimant had always suffered from a lazy eye and myopia and required remedial treatment.
 The claimant underwent laser treatment for both eyes.

 Medical negligence solicitors helped the claimant, a 32-year-old man, receive £17,200 in respect of additional time spent in psychiatric units during 1998.
-The claimant had suffered an acute relapse in his psychiatric condition following the discontinuance of medication on the basis of misdiagnosis in his condition.
+The claimant had suffered an acute relapse in his psychiatric condition following the discontinuance of medication based on a misdiagnosis of his condition.

-The claimant, a 3-year-old girl, received £75,000 for the arm and shoulder injuries sustained during birth in 1998.
+The claimant, a 3-year-old girl, received £75,000 for arm and shoulder injuries sustained during her birth in 1998.
 During delivery, the claimant’s arm and shoulder became trapped in her mother’s cervix for approximately 17 minutes.
-Staff at the defendant’s hospital had to break the claimant’s collar bone in order for the birth to continue, causing the claimant injury.
-The claimant was permanently disabled and she was severely restricted in her choice of employment in the future.
+Staff at the defendant’s hospital had to break the claimant’s collar bone for the birth to continue, causing the claimant injury.
+The claimant was permanently disabled, and she was severely restricted in her choice of employment in the future.

 In another alarming example of a surgical mistake, a surgical tool was left in a woman’s abdomen for 18 months.
 As reported by the BBC, a New Zealand doctor left an object inside a woman after she gave birth.
 The woman was having a Caesarean section to deliver her baby, which required the use of an Alexis wound retractor.
 This tool is the size of a plate and is used to hold open wounds during surgery.
 The retractor should have been removed after surgery, but this was not the case, and it was left in the woman’s abdomen for 18 months.
 Following the procedure, she experienced severe pains and made several trips to her GP and A&E until the object was identified and removed.